Mark Wheat

 Mark Wheat is an English entrepreneur, known primarily for his time working at the Minnesota Public Radio station KCMP (the Current) where he provided one of the outlet's unique voices because of his background.

 Wheat grew up in the small town of Clenchwarton, near King's Lynn, Norfolk, England, where he dreamed of becoming a radio host while listening to British DJ John Peel.
 He attended the University of Leeds while members of The Gang of Four were seniors and during the time The Mekons formed.
 David Gedge of The Wedding Present also entered the university at the same time, although Wheat didn't meet him until an interview years later.

-His first radio break came when offered the chance to guest on the briefly incandescent Big Joe Wilson show on CXR Hospital Radio where he riffed with luminaries of the 80’s radio scene such as Karl ‘The Teaman’ Warkus, KY’s Doodie Watson Jones and the Fruit Poets — Fringer Turner and Chucky C Farren.
-The interweaving of soulful talk and thoughtful music which was such a hallmark of the show, would prove a useful addition to Mark’s kitbag when he later moved to the United States and picked up his radio career.
+His first radio break came when offered the chance to guest on the Big Joe Wilson show on CXR Hospital Radio alongside Karl ‘The Teaman’ Warkus, KY’s Doodie Watson Jones and the Fruit Poets — Fringer Turner and Chucky C Farren.

 Before settling in Minnesota in 1992, Wheat lived in St Louis, Missouri; North Carolina; and Hoboken, New Jersey.

 While living in the area of New York City, Wheat became interested in the WFMU radio station in New Jersey, and spent some time there.
 He eventually moved to the Twin Cities region of Minnesota where he became heavily involved in the local music scene and did radio shows on KFAI and the short-lived Rev 105 (now known as Love 105).
 During the mid to late 1990s, he hosted Local Sound Department on KFAI, and also worked at Zone where he did a show named Across the Pond which focused on what was happening back in the United Kingdom.